 “Building a new all-electric home powered by heat pumps is already cheaper than building with gas because you avoid the costs of gas lines and ventilation,” he said in a 2019 opinion piece in The New York Times.

 The landmark ban in Berkeley inspired dozens of other cities in California to follow suit, demonstrating the power of Bruce’s vision in creating a domino effect of change.

 In 2021, Bruce was tapped to lead Climate Imperative, an initiative that seeks to provide funding, technical support, and expertise to inform the most important climate policy decisions in major emitting countries around the world.

-While Bruce left RMI and his breakthrough strategy to pursue this new opportunity in climate action, using Bruce’s blueprint, the team at RMI has carried forward the effort to eliminate gas in U.S. buildings.
-As of 2022, as a result seven states and 66 cities have building electrification policies in place, and nine states have adopted a ban on gas in new buildings.
+While Bruce left RMI and his breakthrough strategy to pursue this new opportunity in climate action, the team at RMI has continued to carry forward the effort to eliminate gas in US buildings.
+As of 2022, the team reports that seven states and 66 cities have building electrification policies in place, and nine states have adopted a ban on gas in new buildings.

 From 2007 to 2018, Bruce Nilles served as the Beyond Coal Senior Campaign Director for the Sierra Club, where he spearheaded an ambitious campaign to replace the United States’ 530 coal plants with clean energy alternatives.